What is Asian Blepharoplasty?

 Once this is complete, Dr. Holds will discuss your surgical goals, what is attainable, and create a plan to accomplish those goals.
 Dr. Holds will ask you about what aspect of your eyelids bothers you and will discuss how this may relate to aging changes in nearby parts of your face.
 Eyebrow position is particularly important in relation to upper eyelid surgery.
 A mutual understanding of the goals, expectations, and outcomes is essential to a great result!

-Asian blepharoplasty is an outpatient surgery so patients can return home the same day.
-The surgery itself takes about one hour and patients will be given a local anesthetic.
-For patients that prefer to be completely asleep, we can provide a general anesthetic.
-In either case, patients should arrange for someone to drive you home after your surgery.
+Asian blepharoplasty is an outpatient surgery so that you can return home the same day.
+The surgery itself takes about one hour and you will be given a local anesthetic.
+If you prefer to be completely asleep during the procedure, we can provide a general anesthetic.
+In either case, it is important that you arrange for someone to drive you home after your surgery.

-Just a couple of days after surgery patients should be able to return to work and will feel fully recovered in about two weeks.
+Just a couple of days after surgery you should be able to return to work and will feel fully recovered in about two weeks.
 However, the newly created eyelid continues to settle during the first 4-8 weeks so complete healing can take a few months.
-Patients will come in for a follow-up appointment with Dr. Holds about 6-8 days after surgery.
-He will check your progress as well as remove the sutures.
+Dr. Holds will have you come in for a follow-up appointment about 6-8 days after surgery.
+At this time, he will check your progress as well as remove the sutures from your eyelids.

 Side Effects of Asian Blepharoplasty

-Asian blepharoplasty surgery is considered very safe and patients may experience mild swelling, bruising, and discomfort.
+Asian blepharoplasty surgery is considered very safe.
+You may experience mild swelling, bruising, and discomfort after the procedure.
 Pain medication and keeping your head elevated as often as possible can reduce these side effects.
 Other side effects can include:

 - Reaction to anesthesia